What are the hours for API Support?

-Some app developers have inquired about which IP addresses Procore Connect API requests are coming from in order to open up specific ports in a firewall.
+Some app developers have inquired about which IP addresses Procore API requests are coming from in order to open up specific ports in a firewall.
 However, due to the fluid nature of our architecture, we do not have a set range of IPs that API requests consistently originate from.
 As a result, Procore does not publish a list of IP addresses for whitelisting purposes because the pool of IP addresses we use can change frequently.
-If you are interested in confirming the origin of requests coming to your server, each HTTP request contains a cryptographic signature header which can be used to validate that the request is legitimately from Procore.
 If your internal network environment requires whitelisted IPs in order to allow access, we suggest hosting a server outside your network (e.g. in a network DMZ) to proxy requests from Procore into the internal network.

 We currently do not provide a 'built-in' API Explorer in our Developer Portal.
-One application we highly recommend is Postman.
-This app allows you to run and test Procore Connect API endpoints.
-This is the tool Developer Support uses as well as our own in-house developers.
-See our guide to exploring our API with Postman for additional information.
+However, one application we highly recommend is Postman.
+This application allows you to run and test Procore API endpoints.
+This is the tool of choice for our Developer Support team as well as our own in-house developers.
+See our guide to Exploring the Procore API with Postman for additional information.

 Cross-Origin Resource Sharing (CORS)

-Does the Procore Connect API support Cross-Origin Resource Sharing (CORS)?
+Does the Procore API support Cross-Origin Resource Sharing (CORS)?

 When trying to send a request from my client-side application, I’m getting an error like this: “XMLHttpRequest cannot load [URL].
 No 'Access-Control-Allow-Origin' header is present on the requested Resource.”
 Why is this happening?

 For CORS requests from client-side apps, you will need to have your origin domain whitelisted for your app.
 To do that, please contact firstname.lastname@example.org and provide the domain you wish to have whitelisted.
-If you are having trouble with authentication using your client-side app, please consult our OAuth 2.0 for Client-Side Applications article for more information.
+If you are having trouble with authentication using your client-side app, please consult our OAuth 2.0 Using Implicit Grant article for more information.

-How do I get notified of changes to specific objects?
+How do I get notified of changes to specific Procore resource objects?